 This subject addresses the importance of using BIM/ Lean/IPD techniques, working in a collaborative project delivery environment, to not only ensure long term operational phase high quality energy performance of a facility, but also to consider energy performance aspects of design and construction.
 Embedded energy impacts of various design decisions are also considered.
-It is taught in a highly interactive environment over one intensive of two days duration and one of one day duration.
-The two day intensive is dedicated to aspects of utilising BIM IT platforms to make energy-smart decisions during all project phases defined by the buildingSMART Australasia BIM framework.
-The one day intensive affords students the opportunity to engage in a practical exercise, using the BIM framework phases.
+It is taught in a highly interactive environment and is dedicated to aspects of utilising BIM IT platforms to make energy-smart decisions during all project phases defined by the buildingSMART Australasia BIM framework.
+The subject affords students the opportunity to engage in a practical exercise, using the BIM framework phases.
 This exercise has a focus on Lean construction and IPD principles, to minimise energy wastage during construction and operational phases of a building project

 This subject has been designed as a micro-credentialed course for the benefit of industry professionals.